meteor/tutorials/content/angular/step02.md

 {{> DiffBox tutorialName="simple-todos-angular" step="2.3"}}

+Now we need to create a new directory called `imports`, a specially-named directory which will behave differently than other directories in the project.
+Files outside the `imports` directory will be loaded automatically when the Meteor server starts, while files inside the `imports` directory will only load when an `import` statement is used to load them.

+After creating the `imports` directory, we will create two new files inside it.

-Let's create a template for todosList component.
+A template for the todosList component:

 {{> DiffBox tutorialName="simple-todos-angular" step="2.4"}}

-Add some functionality:
+And some functionality:

 {{> DiffBox tutorialName="simple-todos-angular" step="2.5"}}